Phobos-developers/Phobos/docs/User-Interface.md

 Same as with harvester counter, you can download the improved font (v4 and higher; can be found on [Phobos supplementaries repo](https://github.com/Phobos-developers/PhobosSupplementaries)) or draw your own icons.
 ```

-- Also, the background color and opacity of tooltips can be customized by player's side.
+- The background color and opacity of tooltips can now be customized globally or per side.

 In `rulesmd.ini`:
 ```ini